mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ## Customizing components

-Connect can also generate theme styles for customized components, enabling you to completely change their look and feel.
+Connect can also generate theme styles for customized components, enabling you to completely change their look and feel and from within Figma create your custom design system.

 :::info
 This feature is currently limited to the Button and Switch components.